tripleee/SmokeDetector-wiki/Home.md

  - If you want to know **when it is appropriate to blacklist or watch something,** check out [the guidance for blacklisting and watching](Guidance-for-Blacklisting-and-Watching).

+ - If you want to know **why a website was blacklisted**, you can check out [this explanatory document](https://charcoal-se.org/why-blacklisted)

  - If you've noticed that your website is on our blacklist and you want it removed, have a look at our [blacklist removal policy](Process-for-blacklist-removal).

 ### Developer information